Navy football searching for consistency as it heads to East Carolina

 “In this profession, if you start reflecting on stuff, you’ll have a lot of time to reflect because you’ll get fired.”

-The focus for this week, with a trip to East Carolina on Saturday, is finding some kind of consistency after the Midshipmen (2-2, 2-0 AAC) put together their best 60 minutes of football in a 31-29 victory over Temple.
-This came seven days after getting blown out 40-7 by rival Air Force.
+The focus for this week, with a trip to East Carolina on Saturday, is finding consistency after the Midshipmen (2-2, 2-0 American Athletic Conference) put together their best 60 minutes of football in a 31-29 victory over Temple.
+That came seven days after they were blown out, 40-7, by rival Air Force.

-Navy piled up a season-high 251 rushing yards as the offense looked like the punishing triple option that is the trademark of the program.
+Navy piled up a season-high 251 rushing yards against the Owls as the offense looked like the punishing triple option that is the trademark of the program.
 There was a physicality that was missing in previous games, particularly from an offensive line that opened gaping holes in the defense.
-The fullbacks finally got going as Nelson Smith posted a career-high 120 rushing yards and two touchdowns while Jamale Carothers added 53 yards and a score.
+The fullbacks finally got going, with Nelson Smith posting a career-high 120 rushing yards and two touchdowns and Jamale Carothers adding 53 yards and a score.

 “It was just a gut check,” Navy offensive coordinator Ivin Jasper said.
 “Got embarrassed.
 Our pride hurt.
-Got hit in the mouth and we had to answer.
-Like anything else, when you get embarrassed and get your butt kicked you want another chance at going out there and making up for it.
+Got hit in the mouth, and we had to answer.
+Like anything else, when you get embarrassed and get your butt kicked, you want another chance at going out there and making up for it.
 Rectifying things.

 “Coach Niumatalolo got after those guys in a team meeting about being a physical football team.
 A physical O-line, that’s where it all starts at.
 They took it personally.”

-As odd as this pandemic-affected season has been and as ugly as losses to Air Force and BYU by a combined 85 points were, the Midshipmen sit atop the American Athletic Conference with a 2-0 record in league play.
+As odd as this pandemic-affected season has been and as ugly as losses to Air Force and BYU by a combined 85 points were, the Midshipmen sit atop the American with a 2-0 record in league play.
 No other AAC team has played two conference games without a loss.

-Navy travels to face an East Carolina (1-2, 1-1) team on Saturday that seems to be dealing with some kind of covid-19 issue within the roster.
-Coach Mike Houston spoke Wednesday about “some issues” and added there wasn’t a “clear picture” of how many have tested positive or the contract-tracing details.
+Navy travels to face a team in East Carolina (1-2, 1-1) that seems to be dealing with some kind of novel coronavirus issue within the roster.
+Coach Mike Houston spoke Wednesday about “some issues” and added there wasn’t a “clear picture” of positive test numbers or contact-tracing details.
 Houston declined to address questions about the status of specific players.

 “We’re all dealing with a lot of stuff,” Houston said.
-“It’s not been easy to deal with and it’s a situation we take very seriously in the way we handle it and our protocols.
+“It’s not been easy to deal with, and it’s a situation we take very seriously in the way we handle it and our protocols.

 “We are dealing with some issues right now.
 We’ll continue to work through them as the week goes on. … It’s a situation that’s still very fluid. … I’m excited about the group that we have on the field.
 We have had to make some adjustments.
 Those adjustments have been made and will continue to be made.”